COMING THIS FALL: OCTOBER 16 - NOVEMBER 23

 Data, Privacy and Surveillance

 Is privacy possible anymore?
-Dr. David Lyon, Principal Investigator of the Big Data Surveillance Project and Former Director of the Surveillance Studies Centre and Queen's Research Chair in Surveillance Studies, will examine the scope and impact of big data-dependent surveillance of communications.
+Dr. David Lyon, Principal Investigator of the Big Data Surveillance Project and Former Director of the Surveillance Studies Centre and Queen's Research Chair in Surveillance Studies, examined the scope and impact of big data-dependent surveillance of communications.

 Learn how to use Chat GPT

-Technology advisor Sara Norton will teach us some of the basic, free (or affordable), and easy-to-use tools that exist to get started with AI.
-She'll take us through activities, demonstrations, and common uses for AI in our personal or professional lives.
-The same limited attendance workshop is offered twice - choose one session only.
+Technology advisor Sara Norton taught us some of the basic, free (or affordable), and easy-to-use tools that exist to get started with AI.
+She took us through activities, demonstrations, and common uses for AI in our personal or professional lives.

 The Truth about Fact: Mis- & Dis-Information

 In what has been called a world of “alternative facts,” can we discover the truth — or the facts about truth?
-Veteran Canadian journalist Kathy English will share insights about the disruption to the media and information ecosystem and the threat to Canada's democracy caused by the increasing scourge of global disinformation and misinformation.
-This talk aims to create a better understanding of the need for information integrity and to share media literacy strategies.
+Veteran Canadian journalist Kathy English shared insights about the disruption to the media and information ecosystem and the threat to Canada's democracy caused by the increasing scourge of global disinformation and misinformation.
+This talk created a better understanding of the need for information integrity and to share media literacy strategies.

 Digital Health

 Gemma Postill is the education co-lead at the Temerty Center for Artificial Intelligence Research and Education in Medicine.
-Her research focuses on identifying areas to use AI for interventions, advocacy, and strategic innovation that will allow older adults to remain at home in the long-term following traumatic injuries.
+Her research focused on identifying areas to use AI for interventions, advocacy, and strategic innovation.
+Among the examples she presented is an intervention that will allow older adults to remain at home in the long-term following traumatic injuries.